ethereum/ethereum-org-website/src/content/developers/docs/layer-2-scaling/index.md

 There are two types of rollups with different security models:

-- Zero knowledge: runs computation off-chain and submits a <b>validity proof</b> to the chain
+- Zero knowledge: runs computation off-chain and submits a **validity proof** to the chain
-- Optimistic: assumes transactions are good and only runs computation, via a <b>fraud proof</b>, in the event of a challenge
+- Optimistic: assumes transactions are valid by default and only runs computation, via a **fraud proof**, in the event of a challenge

 ### Zero knowledge rollups {#zk-rollups}